mrphys/tensorflow-mri/paper.md

 [@JaubertNaturalVideos] *‘Training deep learning based dynamic MR image reconstruction using open-source natural videos’* Open source code available at: [https://github.com/mrphys/Image_Reconstruction_Inter4k.git](https://github.com/mrphys/Image_Reconstruction_Inter4k.git)
 In this paper we used *‘TensorFlow MRI’* to train DL models using natural video data, for reconstruction of real-time MRI data.
-The repository uses Cartesian, Radial and Spiral real-time acquisition sampling trajectories, with reconstructions from VarNet, 3D-UNet and FastDVDNet models.
+The repository uses Cartesian, radial and spiral real-time acquisition sampling trajectories, with reconstructions from VarNet, 3D-UNet and FastDVDNet models.

 [@BakerDenoising] *‘Rapid 2D 23Na MRI of the calf using a denoising convolutional neural network’* Open source code available at: [https://github.com/mrphys/sodium_MRI_DnCNN.git](https://github.com/mrphys/sodium_MRI_DnCNN.git)
-In this paper we used *‘TensorFlow MRI’* to train a denoising network to improve the image quality for Sodium MRI data.
+In this paper we used *‘TensorFlow MRI’* to train a denoising network to improve the image quality for sodium MRI data.

 # Financial support
-This work was funded by UKRI (grant MR/S032290/1).
+This work was funded by UKRI FLF (grant MR/S032290/1).
+RRB is funded by the Michael J. Fox Foundation for Parkinson’s Research (grant MJFF-021438)

 # References